 4. Better Vendor Management

 Property managers often rely on a network of vendors to handle repairs and maintenance tasks, from electricians to plumbers to cleaning services.
 A maintenance management system can help you keep track of all your vendors, including their contact details, work history, and performance.
-Some systems even allow you to rate or review vendors based on their work, helping you to identify your most reliable partners.
+If vendor scoring is required, consider using reporting metrics or integrated tools to evaluate vendor performance.

 By tracking vendor performance and keeping a record of past work, you can make more informed decisions about who to call for future projects.
 Additionally, some systems allow you to set up preferred vendors for specific types of work, streamlining the process of assigning tasks.